navpandey9491/Santander-Bicycle-Scheme---Data-Analysis/README.md

 # Santander-Bicycle-Scheme-London - Data Analysis
 Santander Cycles is a public bicycle hire scheme in London.
 This scheme was launched by Borris Johnson, the then Mayor of London.
-This scheme was sponsored by Santander bank UK to promote bicycle
+This scheme was sponsored by Santander bank UK to promote bicycles

 ## Problem Statement
 Goal is to predict the total number of bike hired at each station considering various given parameters.